mrsachindixit/MicroServices_Architechture_MSA/README.md

 https://martinfowler.com/eaaDev/EventSourcing.html

-## Slide 48

-‹#›

-Here are the microservices adoption antipatterns:
+## Here are the microservices adoption antipatterns:
 Microservices are a magic pixie dust - believing that a sprinkle of microservices will solve all of your development problems
 Microservices as the goal - making the adoption of microservices the goal and measuring success in terms of the number of services written
 Scattershot adoption - multiple application development teams attempt to adopt the microservice architecture without any coordination